 spurious responses.
 With nothing connected, I see one small SWR dip around

 860 MHz, and sometimes bigger anomalies in R,X-plots at

 individual spot frequencies, which disappear when zoomed on.
 But overall

 the AA-1000 behaves very well and is a pleasure to use.
+And besides,

 The ability to calibrate the instrument (with open, short and 50 Ohm loads—not included, unfortunately) to move the reference plane to the other end of the feedline (i.e. to cancel the feedline's effects) is especially cool.
 This allows the measurement and tuning of an antenna, rather than the combination of antenna plus feedline, which can act quite differently.
 This is a temporary calibration only, and does not affect the factory calibration of the instrument.
 (This is not explicitly stated in the manual, but was confirmed via email by the manufacturer.)

 Anyway, here's how to do it.
 (Steps 1–6 also apply when preparing to set band limits on Baofeng, Wouxun or other radios using Windoze software.)
 Proceed at your own risk.